 Story Time in the Galleries

 Meet at Admissions in Windhover Hall.

 Come hear a story that relates to a work of art in the galleries, and then make a drawing inspired by what you have seen and heard.

-The Kohl’s Art Generation Studio is now open every day the Museum is open throughout the Museum’s renovation, so swing by anytime to create art!
+Stop by the Kohl’s Art Generation Studio to create art inspired by the Museum’s Collection!
 Each month features a different theme, and the projects are always changing!
 See the Kohl’s Art Generation Studio for more details.